Back to blog

 • Expiring documents (medical certificates) slip past variable renewal dates

 Spreadsheets and calendar reminders don't scale across a fleet.
-One missed cell, one overlooked reminder, and you have a violation that costs $10,000+ and shows up on your next audit.
+One missed cell, one overlooked reminder, and you have a violation that costs thousands of dollars and shows up on your next audit.

 The fix is systematic: automated tracking, escalating alerts, and clear ownership of every deadline for every driver.